 "Fuck," I mutter before my world fades into darkness.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, beverlyamethyst16Write a Review